drsusmitadas/mesalabs-day4-lab1/content/friday/morning-session.md

 HB_limit = 0.95
 ```

-This control terminates the evolution when the central Helium fraction falls below `HB_limit`, but only if the central hydrogen fraction is below `1d-4` (see the [documentation](https://docs.mesastar.org/en/latest/reference/controls.html#hb-limit) or the relevent information in `controls.defaults`).
+This control terminates the evolution when the central Helium fraction falls below `HB_limit`, but only if the central hydrogen fraction is below `1d-4` (see the [documentation](https://docs.mesastar.org/en/latest/reference/controls.html#hb-limit) or the relevant information in `controls.defaults`).
 This will ensure that we're somewhere towards the beginning of the core helium burning phase, along or after the Horizontal Branch.

 Though not strictly necessary, let's have the history be output every timestep.
 Add the following to the `&controls` section of your `inlist_project`:
 ```fortran
 history_interval = 1
 ```

 Now we are ready for the resolution test.
-It is often good practice to change your time and mesh resoltion together, though in principle these can be varied independently.
+It is often good practice to change your time and mesh resolution together, though in principle these can be varied independently.
 Today we will use methods S1/T1.
 We mention the other methods above in order to remind the user that there are lots of good ways to do things in MESA depending on your problem.

 Have each member of your table select a unique `*_delta_coeff` from the set `[0.5, 0.75, 1, 2]`.
 Make sure everyone at your table chooses a different value.